Space Technology for Entrepreneurs (Professional Certificate)

 Through a combination of real-world case studies, technical frameworks, and applied project work, participants will understand the entire lifecycle of space technologies—from conceptual design and prototyping to commercialization.
 The course covers upstream and downstream technologies, including launch systems, satellites, sensors, in-orbit services, AI, data analytics, robotics, and space-enabled software applications.

-This course provide Engineers and Entrepreneurs with a structured, business-oriented understanding of space technologies and the space economy.
+This course provides Engineers and Entrepreneurs with a structured, business-oriented understanding of space technologies and the space economy.
 Rather than focusing on engineering depth, the course equips participants with the judgement required to:

 This course is intended for professionals seeking to develop a structured understanding of the key technologies enabling innovation and entrepreneurship in the space sector.
 It is particularly relevant for engineers, managers, entrepreneurs, and professionals interested in understanding how space systems, satellite technologies, AI, and robotics are creating new opportunities for products, services, and technology-driven ventures within the global space industry.